- Who We Are

 - Get Involved

-Kuwait is a small, oil-rich country, bordered by Saudi Arabia to the south, Iraq to the north and Iran to the east.
-However, the problem of statelessness has yet to be resolved in the country.
-In 1959, Kuwait passed a Nationality Law, which defined nationals as persons who settled in the country before 1920 and maintained normal residence there until enactment of the law.
-At that time, about one-third of the population was classified as bidoon jinsiya (without nationality).
-The current number of bidoon is estimated to range from 80,000-140,000.
+In 1959, Kuwait passed a Nationality Law which defined nationals as persons who settled in the country before 1920 and maintained normal residence there until enactment of the law.
+At that time, about one-third of the population was classified as bedoon jinsiya (without nationality).
+The current number of bedoon is estimated to range from 80,000-140,000.

 Current Humanitarian Situation

-Bidoon once made up the bulk of the armed forces and police, individuals who served their country loyally.
-After 1985, however, the government of Kuwait dismissed the bidoon from their jobs, barred their children from public and private schools, and revoked their driving licenses.
-Following the liberation of the country from Iraqi occupation in 1991, the government further stepped up its efforts to strip the bidun of their rights.
+Bedoon once made up the bulk of the armed forces and police, individuals who served their country loyally.
+After 1985, however, the government of Kuwait dismissed the bedoon from their jobs, barred their children from public and private schools, and revoked their driving licenses.
+Following the liberation of the country from Iraqi occupation in 1991, the government further stepped up its efforts to strip the bedoon of their rights.

-In July 2006, Kuwait’s parliament created a committee to address the issue of the bidoon.
-On a nearly annual basis parliament approves a law granting citizenship to 2,000 bidun – a commendable act that is not fulfilled in practice.
-In addition to parliamentary activity, the bidoon themselves and sympathetic citizens have come together to form the Popular Committee for Support of the Bidoon.
+In July 2006, Kuwait’s parliament created a committee to address the issue of the bedoon.
+On a nearly annual basis parliament approves a law granting citizenship to 2,000 bedoon – a commendable act that is hardly ever implemented.
+In addition to parliamentary activity, the bedoon themselves and sympathetic citizens have come together to form a National Committee for the Resolution of Statelessness in Kuwait.